tektoncd/pipeline/docs/Concepts.md

 ### Task

 A `Task` is a collection of sequential steps you would want to run as part of your continuous integration flow.
-A Task will run inside a container on your cluster.
+A task will run inside a container on your cluster.

-A Task declares:
+A `Task` declares:

 - [Inputs](#inputs)
 - [Outputs](#outputs)